Tommertom/sonos-ts-mcp/README.md

 This MCP server provides comprehensive control of your Sonos audio system:

+- **Topology Persistence**: Device topology automatically saved to disk and loaded on startup ✨ NEW
 - **Intelligent Device Resolution**: Control devices by friendly name (e.g., "Kitchen") instead of UUIDs ✨ NEW
 - **Automatic Discovery**: Discovers devices on startup and every 5 minutes ✨ NEW
 - **Device Discovery**: Manual SSDP-based discovery of Sonos devices